 On January 13, 2016, the IASB issued IFRS 16 "Leases" ("IFRS 16") which will replace IAS 17 "Leases".
 IFRS 16 will bring most leases on-balance sheet for lessees under a single model, eliminating the distinction between operating and finance leases.
 Lessor accounting however remains largely unchanged and the distinction between operating and finance leases is retained.
 The new standard is effective for periods beginning on or after January 1, 2019 with early adoption permitted if IFRS 15 has also been applied.
-The Company is currently assessing the impact of this new standard on its consolidated financial statements and has no plans for early adoption.
+The Company has identified its leases that are impacted by IFRS 16 and does not expect the adoption of IFRS 16 to have a material impact on its consolidated financial statements.
+The Company has no plans for early adoption and will adopt the modified retrospective approach.